What is an HSN Code?

 - Later, such four-digit HSN codes are further sub-classified into the six-digit HSN code.

-Note that to sub-classify the six-digit HSN code number in some countries, there must be an additional two-digit HSN code put into place in order to create an eight-digit HSN code.
+How can I find my 8 digit HSN code?
+To sub-classify the six-digit HSN code number in some countries, there must be an additional two-digit HSN code put into place in order to create an eight-digit HSN code.

 The Importance of HSN Under GST